DEBADYUTI-KARMAKAR/Fixer/README.md

 # Home-Office-Service-App
-# H-O-Service
+# Fixer

 Say goodbye to endless phone calls and scrambling for reliable service providers.
-H-O Service is your one-stop shop for booking a variety of services to keep your home and workspace running smoothly.
+Fixer is your one-stop shop for booking a variety of services to keep your home and workspace running smoothly.

 # Services
   1.Cleaning.